rhicoded/Quantitative-Projects/README.md

 - Hyperparameter tuning

 <b> Usage and Customisation: </b>
 Users can customise this project by experimenting with different models, feature engineering techniques, and hyperparameter tuning strategies.
 Additionally, they can apply the learned techniques to other financial prediction tasks or explore more advanced time series analysis methods.

+# 3. Portfolio Risk Management and Prediction using Supervised Machine Learning
+This project is focused on predicting portfolio risk levels over time by using machine learning models on historical financial data.
+By analysing key features like asset volatility, daily returns, and price fluctuations, the project builds a predictive model that identifies high-risk periods for a given portfolio.
+The model is trained and evaluated on a time-series dataset from the yfinance library, using several machine learning techniques including feature engineering, scaling, and model tuning.
+It compares different algorithms such as Logistic Regression, K-Nearest Neighbours (KNN), and Random Forests to find the most suitable model for portfolio risk prediction.

+<b>Features of the Project</b>
+- Data Collection and Preprocessing
+- Feature Engineering
+- Model Evaluation and Selection
+- Risk Prediction Visualisation

+<b>Usage and Customisation</b>
+Users can customise the data preprocessing by adjusting the time window for moving averages and volatility calculations.
+They can also tailor the model training process by modifying risk thresholds, experimenting with different classifiers, and adjusting hyperparameters in GridSearchCV.